 Looking for information on the Duke TL1 post-doctoral training program or the Duke TL1 physician research fellowship?

-The Duke CTSA Scholarship program offers clinical and translational research experience and training for Pre-Doctoral Students in Medicine.
+The Duke CTSA TL1 pre-doctoral scholarship program offers clinical and translational research experience and training for predoctoral students in medicine.
 The scholarship’s provision of research training enhances programs designed to expose students to clinical and translational research earlier in their careers.

 Duke CTSA Scholarship Benefits Summary

-- CRTP tuition will be paid in full.
+- Master’s tuition will be paid in full.

 - Additional funds are applied towards health insurance costs and travel expenses to scientific meetings.
 Note: funding amounts are subject to NIH-specified spending limits.

 - Work with experienced, world-class clinical researchers.

 - Conduct research of interest; however, research done for the CTSA scholarship must be clinical and/or translational in nature.

 - Establish contacts and network opportunities at University and national levels.